 It is clearly your voice they are using and making money off it right?
-Well your first thought is to call up a lawyer and seek some legal redress.
+Well, your first thought is to call up a lawyer and seek some legal redress.

 That lawyer may mention something about copyright law and how it protects intellectual property.

-The first thing you should do when you hear the term copyright is look it up and register for it immediately lucky for you, the Uganda Registration Services Bureau is willing to handle this on your behalf (at a fee of course) and after 60 days of publication in the Uganda Gazette, this might give you a fighting chance.
+The first thing you should do when you hear the term copyright is looking it up and register for it immediately lucky for you, the Uganda Registration Services Bureau is willing to handle this on your behalf (at a fee of course) and after 60 days of publication in the Uganda Gazette, this might give you a fighting chance.

 You may not receive all those dollars dancing around in your eyes, but you might be able to stop the media house or network from unjustly enriching themselves from your recordings because they rendered it into a tangible form.

-As a PRO or a public official please get copyright protection as in the case of Al Hajji Nasser Ntege vs MTN proves that; its not just an artist and writers affair anymore.
+As a PRO or a public official please get copyright protection as in the case of Al Hajji Nasser Ntege vs MTN proves that; it’s not just an artist and writer’s affair anymore.